Alchemy is the art of transforming leaden thinking into the gold of wisdom

 Transformation requires both inner work and outer work.
 You cannot transform others, without first transforming yourself.
 Inner work has to do with transforming leaden thinking into the gold of wisdom; knowing who you are and what you stand for, and striving towards excellence based on your talents and potential.
 It also requires humility, deep listening, creative expression, the willingness to step into the unknown and risk failure.

-A transformational leader creates the conditions for achieving great work by cultivating a vision that connects people to something bigger than themselves, generating energy and excitement; giving people a voice to express their ideas and opinions and valuing the contributions of everyone in the group.
+A transformational leader is a creative leader.
+He or she creates the conditions for achieving great work by cultivating a vision that connects people to something bigger than themselves, generating energy and excitement; giving people a voice to express their ideas and opinions and valuing the contributions of everyone in the group.

 Create a Crucible for Creativity and New Discoveries